emanlapponi/emanuele-lapponi-cv/README.md

 - 2011: Developer, [cXense](https://www.cxense.com/)

-> Summer job at an NLP-centric startup, where I worked on live data visualization as well as Sentiment Analysis.
+> Internship at an NLP-centric startup, where I worked on live data visualization as well as Sentiment Analysis.

 - 2010-2012: Teaching Assistant (TA), University of Oslo